moleculerjs/moleculer-io/README.md

 ioService.initSocketIO(server)

-// Once the initServer() was called, you can access the io object from ioService.io broker.start() server.listen(3000)
+// Once the initSocketIO() was called, you can access the io object from ioService.io broker.start() server.listen(3000)
 ```